1. Название статьи, автор, стиль.

 though, it is hard to see why marine mammals would ever get the bends.
 A 2011

-study by Fahlman and his colleagues indicated that
+study by Fahlman and his colleagues indicated that they are always

-, yet in normal conditions are able to avoid getting it.
+susceptible to the condition, yet in normal conditions are able to avoid getting it.

 Decompression sickness happens if they ascend too quickly, so surely they